alhockly/TimeCapsule/README.md

 ### Step 4
-configure samba via `sudo nano /etc/samba/smb.conf` change the contents to the contents of this file https://github.com/alhockly/pi-wireless-drive/blob/master/smb.conf
+Configure samba via `sudo nano /etc/samba/smb.conf`

+Pastr in the contents of the smb.conf file from this repo and edit the path variable on line 51 to point to the path you want to be used for backups

 You should only need to change the lines under the `[Time Capsule]` definition